-The best price found from United States to Canary Islands is on January 28th, 2019, travelling with WOW air.
+The best price found from United States to Canary Islands is on July 6th, 2019, travelling with Southwest Airlines.
 See more options, compare prices and book: search flights.

 All of Spain’s airports share the user-friendly website and flight information telephone number of Aena, the Spanish national airport authority.